beescoop/Obeesdoo/beesdoo_product/readme/DESCRIPTION.rst

 - The reference price on which this margin is applied (supplier price or sale price) can be selected in the general settings.
 - Also, sale and supplier taxes that are of type 'percentage' and that are marked as 'included in price' are taken into account when computing the suggested price.

+Please note that this model makes assumptions when computing the suggested price:
+- It supposes that each product has only one supplier and that products coming from multiple suppliers occure as duplicated products with one supplier each.